libatomic/atomic-cli/README.md

 2. **Price report** - Displays a table of all discovered prices showing type, amount, currency, active status, and currency options.
 Shows how prices map to Passport plans.

-3. **Plan resolution** - Either creates new Passport plans or fetches existing ones:
+3. **Plan resolution** - Resolves plans in one of three ways:
+   - **Default** (no `--create-plans`, no `--subscriber-plan`): generates a `plans-<stripe_account_id>.jsonl` file describing the plans and prices that need to be created.
+The CSV uses placeholder plan IDs (`PENDING_SUBSCRIBER_PLAN`, `PENDING_FOUNDER_PLAN`) that must be replaced after the plans are created via the admin tool.
-   - With `--create-plans` (default): creates a hidden "Subscriber" plan with monthly/annual prices and a hidden "Founder" plan with an annual price, matching amounts and currency options from the active Stripe prices.
+   - With `--create-plans`: creates a hidden "Subscriber" plan with monthly/annual prices and a hidden "Founder" plan with an annual price, matching amounts and currency options from the active Stripe prices.
 Prompts for confirmation before creating (skipped with `--dry-run`).
    - With `--subscriber-plan` / `--founder-plan`: fetches the existing Passport plans and reads their active price amounts for discount calculation.

 4. **Subscription collection** - Iterates every discovered Substack price (active and inactive) and lists all active Stripe subscriptions on each.
 For each subscriber, captures: